rsksmart/RSKIPs/IPs/RSKIP106.md

 - `minimumSignatures` must be greater than zero and lower or equal to the number of public keys.
 - `publicKeys` must be at least 1 and at most 15 (see ref #3 for details on the restriction).
 - Each of the elements of `publicKeys` must be either of size 33 (compressed) or size 65 (uncompressed).

+#### Gas cost

+This method has a base cost of 13,500 gas units for the minimum number of keys (2).
+Then, per additional key an extra cost of 500 gas units is charged.
+So, for example, for 5 keys we would have a base cost of 13,500 plus the additional cost on the 3 extra keys: 1,500.
+That would result in a total of 15,000 gas units.
+On top of that, normal transaction gas costs apply.

 #### Sample usage